Need help finding resources in the guidebook?

 When preparing and distributing stories, it’s important to think about your practice.
 When inviting folks to the storytelling process, consider power dynamics between you and them and their workload.
 We do not want to make folks feel as though they have to share their stories or add more to their already full plate.
 Also consider who is telling the story, who is (not) represented, and who is writing, reviewing, and incorporating feedback from the storyteller.
 When someone chooses to share their story with you, ask them what concerns or needs they have and work to address them before publishing the story.

 In reconsidering and reframing our communication strategies, we may have concerns about the best practices for writing about individuals and communities who have been misrepresented and excluded from communications/news materials.
 The resources in this section aim to help you navigate ideas about those best practices.
-Again, remember that while representation itself does not ensure justice, equity, or inclusion, it is an important intervention in the media with which we interact.
+Again, remember that while representation itself does not ensure equity, inclusion, or justice, it is an important intervention in the media with which we interact.

 We recognize that writing about people and communities who come from communities that have been excluded and misrepresented is important to fostering belonging, building relationships, and changing the dominant narrative.
 However, this process is difficult, and it is understandable that you may be concerned about romanticizing and tokenizing folks and communities in your writing.
 One piece of advice we would like to offer to help you navigate these concerns is this: if you are set on featuring an individual or a community with a story, inquiry with someone who is their mentor or advisor and see if they might be willing to interview them, prepare the story, or even collaborate with you throughout the writing process.
 When asking to collaborate, be sure to respect their boundaries, especially if they already have a lot of commitments, and be open to them rejecting your request.